envisioning/vocab/vocab/attention-matrix.md

 ---
 category: ARCH, CORE
+generality:
+- 0.78
+- 0.765
+- 0.75
+- 0.735
+- 0.72
+- 0.705
+- 0.69
 slug: attention-matrix
 summary: Component in attention mechanisms of neural networks that determines the importance of each element in a sequence relative to others, allowing the model to focus on relevant parts of the input when generating outputs.
 title: Attention Matrix
 ---